lipemat/mvc-remix/README.md

 ##MVC Framework written to work on top of WordPress Genesis theme

+As you may notice from looking at the code, the plugin itself is not MVC.
+I know, strange right...
+Perhaps someday it may make sense to organize the plugin as MVC as well but for now it is far too powerful the way it is.
+Instead what this plugin does is give you MVC functionality inside your theme.
+Using the instructions found below your will be able to organize your themes into Controllers Models and Views which work together automatically.
+You will be able to develop your code in a way that is organzied and very easy to pawn off the entire styling phase to your designers without theme ever having to dig through a bunch of PHP code they get lost in.
+You can also use the built in filters to turn any plugin into an MVC structure for rapid organized development.
+Plus there is any entire framework of useful objects built in to make many boilerplate tasks fun again.
+If Cake PHP and WordPress had a baby it would be MVC theme.

+Sorry for the lack of documentation.
+I am currently grooming an apprectice who will help get the wiki ready to roll.

-This will work with a non Genesis them or may be extended into other plugins.
-However many of the formatting or frontend features are designed to work with Genesis hooks a will become frustration for someone who wants the full functionality and is using a non
+This will work with a non Genesis themes or may be extended into other plugins.
+However many of the formatting or frontend features are designed to work with Genesis hooks a will become frustraing for someone who wants the full functionality and is using a non
 Genesis theme.

-## Plugin is currently in BETA
-As of version 0.2.1 things are looking good and stable but more testing is a good idea.
 This will now update from the Github releases automatically using the standard WordPress plugin updates.
-Code is subject to change so it is possible a feature will no work after running an update, but the majority of the code will either stay the same or be enhanced and debugged only.
-Once this is out of beta you will be able to update with full confidence you would expect for my WordPress plugins.
+You may now update this plugin with the full confidence you expect from all of my plugins.

 ##Usage